pgora/neurips2019/README.md

 * ``graph_nn_type_1_tests.ipynb`` is a notebook documenting a number of experiments related to type 1 graph nns, including preliminary results, random graph experiment summary, and some nn visualization (not included in the paper)
 * ``graph_nn_type_2_tests.ipynb`` is an analogue of ``graph_nn_type_1_tests.ipynb`` for type 2 networks.
+* ``feedforward_nn_tests.ipynb`` contains first test results for feedforward neural networks, in preparation to produce Table 3 in the paper.
 * ``fit_and_evaluate_experiments_summary_type_1.ipynb`` was used for producing Table 1 in the paper, as well as two tables included in Supplementary materials.
 * ``fit_and_evaluate_experiments_summary_type_2.ipynb`` is a full analogue of ``fit_and_evaluate_experiments_summary_type_1.ipynb`` for graph nns of type 2.
 Table 2 was obtained using this code, as well two further tables included in Supplementary materials.
 * ``fit_and_evaluate_experiments_summary_feedforward.ipynb`` is a full analogue of ``fit_and_evaluate_experiments_summary_type_1.ipynb`` for fully connected feedforward networks.
 Table 3 was obtained using this code, as well two further tables included in Supplementary materials.